-The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by a school.
-They will consider whether the school has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by a Trust/school.
+They will consider whether the Tust/school has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.

-The complainant can refer their complaint to the ESFA online or by telephone:
+The complainant can refer their complaint to the ESFA online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:

-www.education.gov.uk/contactus 0370 000 2288

-or by writing to: